mbodm/cdis2410-net48/README.md

 - Runs on Windows 11 or Windows 10 ("*May 2019 Update*" or later)
 - Runs on any Windows (7, 8, or 10 before 05/19) with an installed .NET 4.8 runtime

-For anything else, please have a look at https://github.com/mbodm/cdis2410
+For anything else please have a look at https://github.com/mbodm/cdis2410

 #### Have fun.